Club drug: Drug interactions

 Another risk is drug interactions.
 Some club drug users take multiple drugs at the same time.
 "Club drugs often are taken together, with alcohol, or with other drugs to enhance their effect."
 Drug interactions can cause hazardous side effects.
 When club drug users are in a liquor-licensed nightclub, users may mix pills or powders (MDMA, 2C-B, GHB, ketamine) with consumption of alcoholic drinks such as beer, wine or hard liquor.
 Some depressants, such as Rohypnol, are dangerous to take while drinking alcohol.
 "Ketamine often is taken in "trail mixes" of methamphetamine, phencyclidine, cocaine, sildenafil citrate (Viagra), morphine or heroin."

-Injury or death due to risky behaviour
+Injury or death due to risky behavior

 Another risk with club drugs is one shared by all drugs, from legal drugs like alcohol to abused over-the-counter drugs (taking large amounts of dextromethorphan cough syrup) and illegal drugs (BZP, amphetamines, etc.): while impaired, the user is more likely to be injured, engage in dangerous or risky behaviour (e.g., unsafe sex) or, if she or he drives, have an accident resulting in injury or death due to impaired driving.